You will find the most frequently asked questions about applying for housing in this section.

 How long does it take?

-Please allow ten weeks before contacting us to ask about progress.
 As long as you’re eligible to join the housing register and you’ve given us the right documents with your application we’ll send you an application pack telling you what happens next.
-If you submitted your application form and other documents more than ten weeks ago, and you haven't heard anything, you can give us a call to ask for an update.
+If you submitted your application form and other documents more than four weeks ago, and you haven't heard anything, you can give us a call to ask for an update.

 Can I register with another local authority as well?